jesseleite/caravel/caravel/README.md

 # Authentication

 There is none!
 Bring your own authentication!
-You can easily wrap Caravel's routing in a route group to apply authentication middleware.
+You can easily apply authentication middleware to Caravel's route group.
 I may add more authentication options in the future.